 Capitalized Interest Account.
-The capitalized interest account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to \$85,000,000.
+The capitalized interest account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to \$161,000,000.
 The initial deposit will not be replenished.

 Amounts held from time to time in the capitalized interest account will be held for the benefit of the class A noteholders and the class B noteholders, as applicable.
-If on any distribution date through the April 2009 distribution date, the amount of Available Funds is insufficient to pay any of the items specified in clauses (a), (b), (c), (d) and (e) under "-Distributions-Quarterly Distributions from the Collection Account" above, amounts on deposit in the capitalized interest account on that distribution date will be withdrawn by the indenture trustee to cover such shortfalls, to the extent of funds on deposit therein, and will be allocated in the same order of priority shown under "- Distributions-Quarterly Distributions from the Collection Account" above.
+If on any distribution date through the October 2008 distribution date, the amount of Available Funds is insufficient to pay any of the items specified in clauses (a), (b), (c), (d)(1), (d)(2) and (e) under "Distributions-Quarterly Distributions from the Collection Account" above, amounts on deposit in the capitalized interest account on that distribution date will be withdrawn by the indenture trustee to cover such shortfalls, to the extent of funds on deposit therein, and will be allocated in the same order of priority shown under "Distributions -Quarterly Distributions from the Collection Account" above.

-Funds on deposit in the capitalized interest account on the October 2008 quarterly distribution date in excess of \$3,000,000 will be transferred to the collection account and included as Available Funds on that quarterly distribution date.
-All remaining funds on deposit in the capitalized interest account on the April 2009 quarterly distribution date will be transferred to the collection account and included in Available Funds on that quarterly distribution date.
+All remaining funds on deposit in the capitalized interest account on the October 2008 quarterly distribution date will be transferred to the collection account and included in Available Funds on that quarterly distribution date.

-The capitalized interest account is intended to enhance the likelihood of timely distributions of interest to the noteholders through the April 2009 quarterly distribution date.
+The capitalized interest account is intended to enhance the likelihood of timely distributions of interest to the noteholders through the October 2008 quarterly distribution date.